 Quake and franchises

-In 1996, the company started a new franchise with the game Quake.
-Released at the same time as Duke Nukem 3D, it introduced a full 3D engine.
+In 1995, the company started a new franchise with the game Quake.
+Released five months after Duke Nukem 3D's shareware version, Quake introduced a full 3D engine, Internet multiplayer, in-game console, and mouselook.

 The company organizes a yearly Quakecon lan party where its products are honoured and showcased. id also expanded the Quake franchise with Enemy Territory: Quake Wars, based on the success of the free multiplayer game Wolfenstein: Enemy Territory.
 Orcs & Elves was the company's first new intellectual property in more then ten years, since the release of Quake.